ec500-software-engineering/exercise-1-modularity-XiangkunYe/README.md

 ![System diagram](https://github.com/ec500-software-engineering/exercise-1-modularity-XiangkunYe/blob/master/Health%20Monitor%20System%20design%20.png?raw=true)

 ## Pros and Cons
-The first pro is out diagram and structure is quite simple
+The first advantage is out diagram and structure is quite simple

-The second pro is codes writen by me (storage and alert) are very clear and elegant
+The second advantage is codes writen by me (storage and alert) are very clear and elegant

-Maybe there's a con that we don't have AI module.
+Maybe there's a disadvantage that we don't have AI module.